footniko/sms-automation/README.md

 ```
 Otherwise you can use the rest endpoint (`POST /campaigns`).

 This app also supports a command that sends all queued sms messages to its receivers.
-In order to run it, you have to run the following command:
+In order to run it, you have to execute the following command:
 ```
 php /path/to/project/root/artisan sms:send
 ```